 The Stadium Course is a Pete Dye design so it is certainly worth looking at form across other Pete Dye courses used on tour with TPC Sawgrass being an obvious point of reference.

-All players will play a round on The stadium and one on the Nicklaus Tournament over the first two days before a 36 hole cut is made.
-The players who make the cut then play the final two rounds at the Stadium Course.
+All players get to play one round on each course over the first three days before a 54 hole cut is made.
+The players who make the cut then play the final round at the Stadium Course.

-Whilst the current course rotation has only been in play for the last five editions of the event it is worth noting that the now defunct PGA Tour Q School used to be played at the Stadium Course every other year and it is certainly worth cross referencing results from this event which was last played in 2012.
+Whilst the current course rotation [with the exception of La Quinta missing out last year] has only been in play for the last five editions of the event it is worth noting that the now defunct PGA Tour Q School used to be played at the Stadium Course every other year and it is certainly worth cross referencing results from this event which was last played in 2012.

 With the courses used for the event having undergone such a radical overhaul since 2016 it is probably not worth looking back further than that year.

-The winners of the five editions from 2016 have been as follows;
+The winners of the six editions from 2016 have been as follows;

 2020 Andrew Landry